Coal Creek

 Miller’s exquisite depictions of the country of the Queensland highlands form the background of this simply told but deeply significant novel of friendship, love, loyalty and the tragic consequences of misunderstanding and mistrust.
 Coal Creek is a wonderfully satisfying novel with a gratifying resolution.
 It carries all the wisdom and emotional depth we have come to expect from Miller’s richly evocative novels.

-Alex Miller is twice winner of Australia’s premier literary prize, The Miles Franklin Literary Award for The Ancestor Game and Journey to the Stone Country.
-He is also an overall winner of the Commonwealth Writers’ Prize.
-He won the Christina Stead Prize for Fiction in 2001 for Conditions of Faith and in 2011 for Lovesong.
-Lovesong also won the People’s Choice Award in the NSW Premier’s Awards, the Age Book of the Year Award and the Age Fiction Prize.
-Landscape of Farewell won the Chinese Annual Foreign Novels 21st Century Award for Best Novel and the Manning Clark Medal for an outstanding contribution to Australian cultural life.
-Alex is published internationally and widely in translation and is a Fellow of the Australian Academy of the Humanities.
+Alex Miller is twice winner of Australia’s premier literary prize, The Miles Franklin Literary Award, first in 1993 for The Ancestor Game and again in 2003 for Journey to the Stone Country.
+He is also an overall winner of the Commonwealth Writers’ Prize, in 1993 for The Ancestor Game.
+His fifth novel, Conditions of Faith, won the Christina Stead Prize for Fiction in the 2001 New South Wales Premier’s Awards.
+In 2011 he won this award a second time with his novel Lovesong.
+Lovesong also won the People’s Choice Award in the NSW Premier’s Awards, the Age Book of the Year Award and the Age Fiction Prize for 2011.
+In 2007 Landscape of Farewell was published to wide critical acclaim and in 2008 won the Chinese Annual Foreign Novels 21st Century Award for Best Novel and the Manning Clark Medal for an outstanding contribution to Australian cultural life.
+It was also short-listed for the Miles Franklin Award, the Christina Stead Prize for Fiction.

 Coal Creek was selected by Victoria public librarian vote from a list of nominations complied by the State Library of Victoria.